 I know most of you are automatically thinking this guy must be another Jordan homer who believes everything MJ touches is gold and everything from the 90s or earlier is better than anything now.
 Well, you are kind of right and Magic Johnson was my favorite player during the 80s so it’s seems even crazier that I would even entertain this question.
-Still, it’s hard for me to comprehend the numbers Michael Jordan put up in 1989 when Doug Collins experimented with him as the point guard for the Bulls.
+Still, it’s hard for me to comprehend the numbers Michael Jordan put up in 1989, when Doug Collins experimented with MJ at the point guard position for the Bulls.

 The following information was put together by Starks23.

 Doug Collins decided to move Jordan to the point guard spot against Seattle on March 11, 1989.
 He finished that game with 15 assists.
 Two days later, he had a game of 21/14/14 against the Pacers in just 30 minutes of playing time in a 32-point blowout win.
 He reached the triple double mark in just 21 minutes.